 Complete spinal cord injuries, however, are currently irreversible and will result in paralysis.

 Your child may be unable to roll over, crawl, or walk.
 She may be unable to breathe on her own.
 She may be unable to feel sensations.
 She may be unable to participate in activities that her peers enjoy as a child or to hold a job as an adult.
 She may suffer for the rest of her life because of someone else’s negligence.

 If your child spinal cord injury was caused by the negligence of a doctor, nurse, or hospital, then your child has the right to make a fair recovery.
 As your child’s legal guardian, it is up to you to take action.
 You can get started by contacting an experienced birth injury lawyer.
 Our legal team will review your case to determine if medical negligence caused your child’s birth injury.
 If it did, then we will do everything that we can to help you recover.
 This includes entering settlement negotiations or going to court to get your child a fair settlement of past, current, and future medical costs, lost income, out-of-pocket costs, emotional pain, physical suffering, and other damages.

-To learn more, please contact us via this website or by phone at any time to schedule a free, no-obligation consultation and please download a free copy of our report: Family First: How to Get the Help You Need After a Birth Injury in Kentucky.
+To learn more, please download a free copy of our report: Family First: How to Get the Help You Need After a Birth Injury in Kentucky.